irisnet/irishub/docs/tools/ledger.md

 Only use Ledger devices that you bought factory new or trust fully
 :::

-When you initialize your ledger, a 24-word mnemonic is generated and stored in the device.
+When you initialize your Ledger, a 24-word mnemonic is generated and stored in the device.
 This mnemonic is compatible with IRISnet and IRISnet accounts can be derived from it.
 Therefore, all you have to do is make your ledger compatible with `iris`.
 To do so, you need to go through the following steps:

 1. Install [Ledger Live](https://www.ledger.com/pages/ledger-live) on your machine.
 2. Using Ledger Live, [update your Ledger Nano S with the latest firmware](https://support.ledger.com/hc/en-us/articles/360002731113-Update-device-firmware).